All Episodes

 Certainly since Vietnam, America has increasingly practiced the policy of minimalism and restraint in war.

-And now this unacknowledged policy, which uh always makes a space for the enemy, has us in another long and rather passionless war against a weak enemy.
+And now this unacknowledged policy, which always makes a space for the enemy, has us in another long and rather passionless war against a weak enemy.

 Why this new minimalism in war?

-Well, it began, Mr. Steele says, uh he thinks, in a late twentieth century event that transformed the world more profoundly than the collapse of communism.
+It began, Mr. Steele says, he thinks, in a late 20th century event that transformed the world more profoundly than the collapse of communism, the worldwide collapse of white supremacy as a source of moral authority, political legitimacy, and even sovereignty.

 This idea had organized the entire world, divided up its resources, imposed the nation-state system across the globe, and delivered the majority of the world's population into servitude and oppression.

-After World War II, revolutions across the globe, from India to Algeria from Indonesia to the American civil rights movement, defeated the authority inherent in white supremacy, if not the idea itself.
+After World War II, revolutions across the globe, from India to Algeria, from Indonesia to the American Civil Rights Movement, defeated the authority inherent in white supremacy, if not the idea itself.

 The West was left stigmatized by its sins.

-Today the white West, like Germany after the Nazi defeat, lives in a kind of secular penitence in which the slightest echo of past sins brings down withering condemnation.
+Today, the white West, like Germany after the Nazi defeat, lives in a kind of secular penitence in which the slightest echo of past sins brings down withering condemnation.

 There is now a cloud over white skin where there once was unquestioned authority.